All Episodes

 So I just keep a sharp eye.

-Now, they tried uh single payer in Vermont, you might recall, and they gave it up after three months.
+Now, they tried single payer in Vermont, you might recall, and they gave it up after three months.

-Governor abandons single-payer health care plan this December 17th of last year, calling it the biggest disappointment of his career, Governor Peter Shumlin said Wednesday he was abandoning plans to make Vermont the first state in the country with a universal publicly funded health care system going forward with a project four years in the making would require tax increases too big for the state to absorb.
+Governor Peter Shumlin said Wednesday he was abandoning plans to make Vermont the first state in the country with a universal publicly funded health care system.

-His citizens don't have the money to pay in taxes what the single-payer health system would cost, and yet it's all being presented to everybody as a way to cut costs.
+His citizens don't have the money to pay in taxes what the single-payer health system would cost, and yet it's all being presented to everybody as a way to cut costs, a way to finally drive down that cost curve.

 That's the new lingo.

-We're gonna get that cost curve pointing down.
+We've got to get that cost curve pointing down.

-When health care is involved.
+When has it ever when health care is involved?

 When have you ever seen that?